typedb/typedb-ml/README.md

 - `typedb-client-python` 2.1.0 ([PyPi](https://pypi.org/project/typedb-client/), [GitHub release](https://github.com/vaticle/typedb-client-python/releases)).
 This should be installed automatically when you `pip install typedb-kglib`.

-**Run**
+### Run the Example

 Take a look at [*Knowledge Graph Convolutional Networks* (KGCNs)](kglib/kgcn_tensorflow) to see a walkthrough of how to use the library.

-**Building from source**
+### Building from source

-It's expected that you will use `pip` to install, but should you need to make your own changes to the library, and import it into your project, you can build from source as follows.
+It's expected that you will use Pip to install, but should you need to make your own changes to the library, and import it into your project, you can build from source as follows.

 Clone KGLIB: